 SPLITTING COSTS OR NOT

-Understanding the importance that a voice actor has on an audiobook, I knew the odds of finding a great narrator at a bargain was slim to none.
-So, cost was a challenge for me.
+Understanding the importance that a voice actor has on an audiobook, I knew the odds of finding a great narrator at a bargain were slim to none.
+So, the cost was a challenge for me.
 ACX provides two options for pay structure.
 I already struggled with the fact that ACX and Audible take sixty percent of the revenue, so keeping the remaining forty percent was important to me.
 On the other hand, cutting my share in half would come with the benefit of heavily discounted rates or even a free narration.
 The less expensive round would mean I'd only get twenty percent.

-When putting together my proposal, I wasn’t prepare to tell them what I’d pay for the gig.
-Voice actors get paid in Per Finished Hours, which means I’d have to fork over a lot because my books were fairly long, coming in at 92,000 to 131,000 worlds.
+When putting together my proposal, I wasn’t prepared to tell them what I’d pay for the gig.
+Voice actors get paid in Per Finished Hours, which means I’d have to fork over a lot because my books were fairly long, coming in at 92,000 to 131,000 words.
 Thirteen hours at $100PFH meant I’d spend $1300, a sickeningly large sum for a beginning author.
 I was sick.
 My stomach turned in knots as I realized $100PFH is a bargain.
 So, I estimated I’d spend $200PFH for a great narrator.
 There was no way I could afford $400PFH or more for established narrators.
 Thoroughly discouraged, I continued.

 TONS OF AUDITIONS

 I wasn’t ready for the number of auditions for my first book.
 I don’t remember the exact numbers, but within a day and a half I had over sixty auditions.
 The tables had turned.
 I was in demand.
 Most narrators love authors who don’t ask for profit sharing, so there was no risk for them.
 Many of them said they connected with the audition script right away.
 I didn’t believe all of them.